slact/nchan.js/README.md

     //if the HTML5 sessionStore or localStore should be used to resume
     //connections interrupted by a page load
   shared: true or undefined
-    //share connection to same subscriber url between browser windows and tabs
+    //share connection to same subscriber url between browser
-    //using localStorage.
+    //windows and tabs using localStorage.
+In shared mode,
+    //only 1 running subscriber is allowed per url per window/tab.
 }